edelweiss611428/R6BinSeg/README.md

 ✅ Provide an unoptimised version of BinSeg based on Rcpp/RcppArmadillo and implement the $\mathcal{O}(1)$ L2 cost function.
 **NOTE: The current version only returns a user-specified K-partition of the time series without storing smaller partitions and their costs.**
-⬜ Optimise BinSeg - not necessary to loop through all possible splits.
+✅ Optimise BinSeg - not necessary to loop through all possible splits.
+**NOTE: Some refactoring is needed.**
 ⬜ Implement basic model selection criteria.
 ⬜ Wrap these in an R6-based R package.
 ⬜ Implement other popular cost functions to be used in BinSeg (L1, regression discontinuity, AR(k), kernel-based, etc).